 Prints should continue around the body & match up completely to the side seams; ones that do not are a dead giveaway.

 Add some woven leather or fringe detailing

 Steer towards designer accents; lattice- leather spells high-end.

 Match your shoes to your bag

 Finish the appearance with shoes that echo the lattice- effect.
 Matching your shoes with your bag is still quite definitely a ‘thing’.

-Tone on tone colour immediately spells luxury the high street is especially good at nude & putt shades.
+Tone on tone color immediately spells luxury the high street is especially good at nude & putt shades.
 A bomber- elevates your style, but stick to simple designs to keep it looking sophisticated.

 Choose structured pleats

 Look for crisp, structured pleating inside a heavyweight silk and crepe.
-Metallic skirts are having a fashion moment, & you are able to echo the designer styles easily on the high street.
+Metallic skirts are having a fashion moment, & you can echo the designer styles easily on the high street.